This is the basic class used to represent a client of an XML-RPC server.

 used in SSL-enabled communication with a remote server (when the

-is set to 'https' in the client's
+transport is set to 'https' in the client's

 construction or in the send method).